Asian Recipes/ Breakfast/ Japanese/ Recipes

 1. Whisk the self raising floursugar and matcha powder in a large mixing bowl until the matcha is evenly mixed through the flour.

 2. Add the eggGreek yoghurt and milk.
 Slowly whisk into a smooth, slightly runny batter.
 Tip: See our recipe video to check the consistency.
-If your mixture isn’t runny enough, stir in another small splash of milk.
+If your mixture isn’t runny enough, you can stir in another small splash of milk.

-3. Heat a small scoop of butter (around ½-1 tsp) in a large frying pan or skillet over low to medium heat.
+1. Heat a small scoop of butter (around ½-1 tsp) in a large frying pan or skillet over low to medium heat.
 Pour in a ladleful of batter and allow it to spread out into a wide circle.

-4. Cook for around 2-3 mins until lots of bubbles start popping on the surface and the edges start to become crispy and golden brown, then flip and cook the other side for another 2-3 mins.
+2. Cook for around 2-3 mins until lots of bubbles start popping on the surface and the edges start to become crispy and golden brown, then flip and cook the other side for another 2-3 mins.

-Wandercook’s Tips
+Quick Tips

 FAQs

-Can I make these vegan?
+What substitutes should I use to make these completely vegan?

 – Use coconut yoghurt instead of Greek yoghurt.